After Brexit? (last updated November 2023)……

 UK nationals who want to live in the EU are now classed as “third-country” citizens, so they are subject to stricter admission requirements for residency purposes in EU countries.

 - Data Protection – the original EU GDPR will no longer apply in the UK, but the UK has retained the GDPR in domestic law in the UK GDPR legislation and the Data Protection Act 2018.
-The UK is currently seeking an ‘adequacy‘ decision from the EU to continue to allow the free flow of data between the UK and EU; in the interim the EU has agreed a ‘bridging mechanism‘ to allow a free flow of data between the EU and UK temporarily for at least four months from 1st January 2021 (which can be extended to 6 months).
-At the end of February 2021 the European Commission gave a draft data adequacy decision, which paves the way for the continued free flow of data from the EU and the UK.
-The decision will now go to the European Data Protection Board, which has to give an opinion.
-Then the European Commission will request the green light from Member States’ representatives.
-Following that, the European Commission could adopt the final adequacy decisions for the UK.
-The above steps should be completed before 30 June 2021, when the temporary arrangements under the bridging mechanism will cease.
+The UK sought an ‘adequacy‘ decision from the EU to continue to allow the free flow of data between the UK and EU, and at the end of February 2021 the European Commission gave a draft data adequacy decision, which paves the way for the continued free flow of data from the EU and the UK, which the European Commission adopted.
 As with all adequacy decisions, any resolution on UK-EU data flow will also be mandatorily reviewed after four years and will be upheld only after a satisfactory review.
+In October 2022 the UK Government they were going to reform UK Data Protection laws……

 - Human Rights – as part of the Trade and Cooperation Agreement the UK continues to respect the rights set out in the European Convention on Human Rights (ECHR).
 The wording in the Agreement does not require the UK to give effect to the ECHR in its domestic law, and it appears that the UK is able to amend or replace the Human Rights Act 1988 (which implements the ECHR into UK law), but only in a way that upholds the ECHR rights! hhmmm